// 01 Pantry Parcels

 Presence, not performance.

-Three chaplains — all ordained, none compensated — serve the visitation ministry.
-They visit shut-ins in their homes, patients in regional hospitals, and bereaved families in the weeks following a funeral.
+Three chaplains — all ordained in their own traditions, none compensated — serve the visitation ministry.
+They visit shut-ins in their homes, patients in the two regional hospitals, and bereaved families in the weeks following a funeral.
 Visits are arranged through the congregation of record and are never announced beyond those directly involved.
-A chaplain carries communion elements, a prayer book, and nothing more.
+A chaplain carries communion elements in a small wooden case (the "pocket paten," made by one of our carpenters in 1998), a 1952 printing of the Book of Common Prayer, and nothing more.

 We hold that a visitation ministry is measured by its quietness.
-In 2024 the chaplains logged just over nine hundred visits.
-We do not publish names.
+In the 2024 calendar year the chaplains logged nine hundred and seven visits across the three counties.
+We do not publish names, diagnoses, or photographs; the chaplain's log is a one-line-per-visit ledger kept in the board clerk's archive box.

 // 04 Parish Support